🚀

 So we could just install the testmo tool at the beginning of all our jobs.
 But because we will use it in multiple jobs, including our parallel test jobs, we can just add the package to our package.json config as well, so it's automatically installed with our npm ci calls.
 So we just add the package to our config by running the following command inside the local development container and commit the file to the repository:

-# commit package.json & package-lock.json to GitLab
+# commit package.json & package-lock.json to GitHub

 $ npm install --save-dev @testmo/testmo-cli